ShanganShirosen/ShanganShirosen/README.md

 - 👋 Hi, I’m @ShanganShirosen
 - 👀 I’m interested in aircraft
-- 🌱 I’m current.
+- 🌱 I’m current learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on none
-- 📫 How to reach me ...
+- 📫 How to reach me ?

 <!---
 ShanganShirosen/ShanganShirosen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.